ronaldosc/embedded-sgp/docs/sgp40/raspisetup.rst

-Getting strated on Raspberry Pi
+Getting Started on Raspberry Pi
 ===============================

 This document explains how to set up the SGP40 to run with a Raspberry Pi.
-Since the SGP40 runs at 3.3V, which matches the Raspberry Pi's logic level,
+Since the SGP40 runs at 3.3V, which matches the Raspberry Pi's logic level, no level shifting is required on the I2C bus.
+Your sensor has the four different
-no level shifting is required on the i2c bus.Your sensor has the four different connectors: VCC, GND, SDA, SCL.
+connectors: VCC, GND, SDA, SCL.

 Setup Guide